supranational/vdf-fpga/README.md

 ## Baseline models

-Two baseline models are provided.
-You can start from either design.
+Two baseline models are provided for guidance.
+You can start from either design or create your own that matches the expected interface.

 **Simple**